I grew up attending a Mennonite church in Lancaster, Pennsylvania.

 This idea of social and ideological isolation is crucial to the Anabaptist concept of spiritual purity.

-In fact, children can lose whole childhoods to the demands of their elders simply to go to church, sit in a pew, and listen to some uneducated zealot talk about how everyone’s going to hell.
+In fact, children can lose whole childhoods to the demands of their elders simply to go to church, particularly in more rural and isolated communities of Amish and Mennonites.

-Still, the idea of removing yourself from the world applies to one particular area of Anabaptist, Mennonite, and Amish doctrine, which isolates them even further from society at large.
+Still, the idea of removing yourself from the world applies to one particular area of Anabaptist, Mennonite, and Amish doctrine, which can isolate practitioners even further from society at large.

 Despite their violent beginnings in the 1500s, the majority of Anabaptist doctrine is now focused on non-violence.

 This means pacifism — for example, not participating in war — and extends to everyday life.